e271828e/Flight.jl/docs/notes/design/framework_spec.md

   know from state alone; stage 2 adds what needs inputs; your dynamics read your own published results instead of recomputing them.
 - **One home per datum** ([§5.2][s5-2], [§4.3][s4-3]).
-The signal table holds *produced* signals only, never transported ones: buffer for continuous `x`, stores for discrete `x` and for `m`, table for signals — no store mirrors another.
+The signal table holds *produced* signals only, never transported ones: buffer for `x`, stores for `s` and for `m`, table for signals — no store mirrors another.
 - **The value-level constructor** ([§4.4][s4-4]).
 A field-emitting component ships the map (component, input values) → handle as a plain exported function, and its output stage merely calls it: the condition math ([§14.1][s14-1]) must